Arda Ocal: Early life and education

-Arda Öcal is the son of Turkish parents.
+Arda Öcal was born in North York, an administrative district of Toronto, Ontario to Turkish parents.

-Ocal holds a degree in Mathematics and Business Administration from the University of Waterloo.
+He holds a degree in Mathematics and Business Administration from the University of Waterloo.
 While there, he spent three years hosting a variety show on CKMS in Waterloo, Ontario, and released Warrior Nation, a compilation disc of the University of Waterloo's best musical talents, which sold over 4000 copies.
 Arda has always had a passion for the game of hockey, he played all throughout his childhood.
 He even went on to play in high school and got offers to play in college, but decided to focus on broadcasting.

-Ocal formerly served as a member of the board of directors at a well known charity in Brampton as well as the Brampton Symphony Orchestra, and was involved with independent wrestling group Maximum Wrestling, where he was also a ring announcer, play by play commentator and promoter.
+Öcal formerly served as a member of the board of directors at a well known charity in Brampton as well as the Brampton Symphony Orchestra, and was involved with independent wrestling group Maximum Wrestling, where he was also a ring announcer, play by play commentator and promoter.
 As promoter, he was the first to bring charity wrestling events to Iqaluit, Nunavut in 2008 (and again in 2011 and 2013).
 He also previously served as editor-in-chief of Think Impact (a division of Impact, one of Canada's largest entrepreneurial organizations).

 Television career

 Aftermath TV and The Score

-In 2009, Ocal pitched and hosted Aftermath TV weekly on Sportsnet 360 following the broadcast of WWE Raw on Tuesday afternoons (and previously following the airing of WWE SmackDown on Friday nights, as well as Aftermath Radio after WWE Raw, which he hosted with former WWE referee Jim Korderas.
-Renee Paquette eventually co-hosted and then hosted "Aftermath TV" with Arda and former WWE referee Jim Korderas.
+In 2009, Öcal pitched and hosted Aftermath TV weekly on Sportsnet 360 following the broadcast of WWE Raw on Tuesday afternoons (and previously following the airing of WWE SmackDown on Friday nights, as well as Aftermath Radio after WWE Raw, which he hosted with former WWE referee Jim Korderas.
+Renee Paquette eventually co-hosted and then hosted Aftermath TV with Arda and former WWE referee Jim Korderas.
 He was a broadcaster with The Score Fighting Series, a Canadian MMA weekly televised program, as well as serving as cage announcer and backstage interviewer for MMA fights across Canada televised on theScore.
 Ocal also provided MMA fight picks on the Score's mobile application ScoreMobile.
 He has interviewed a variety of notable international superstars and aired segments of these interviews on his show.
 These include Bret Hart, Sheamus, Honky Tonk Man, The Iron Sheik, Drew McIntyre, Chris Jericho, Gail Kim and Sgt.
 Slaughter, UFC president Dana White, and Bellator CEO Bjorn Rebney.

 The Weather Network (2013–2014)

-Ocal was a national morning show co-host and reporter from November 2013 to August 2014, first based in Ottawa, then Vancouver.
+Öcal was a national morning show co-host and reporter from November 2013 to August 2014, first based in Ottawa, then Vancouver.
 His approach was "Weathertainment", often infusing humor into his reports.
 During his tenure he interviewed and filmed comedic features with the likes of Cake Boss Buddy Valastro, Oliver Stone, Ken Dryden, several Toronto Maple Leafs and Detroit Red Wings alumni, Dave Coulier, and Margaret Atwood.